 Systems Perspective

 System thinking or perspective is that discipline of management that focuses on understanding a system by exploring the interconnections between different components that compose the entire system or organization (The Institute for Systematic Leadership, 2016).
 As per the systems perspective, the two critical situational challenges that I faced during my professional career are interrelated, as both challenges comprised of the same component that is human resources that affected the work flow of the company.
 The perspective system advocates that there are different explanations for any complex situation (Senge, 2010).
 Therefore, as per system perspective, the issue of retaining and hiring employees is due to the old methods of hiring and retaining employees.
-The disharmony among the employees is due to the less focus on engaging employees and the hurdle in the communication among the employees.
+The disharmony among the employees is due to the lower focus on engaging employees and the hurdle in the communication among the employees.
 The systems perspective identifies the interconnection between the patterns of behavior (Senge, 2010).
 Hence, the two challenges showcase that the culture of an organization is not supportive that hinders the employees to work cohesively.

 Organizational Behavior Perspective

 Organizational behavior is that study which examines the impact of groups, individuals, and structures on the behavior within a company so as to apply this information for enhancing the organization’s effectiveness (French, 2011).
 As per the perspective of organization behavior, the structure and culture are the main important features that help in analyzing any situation in any company.
 In the chosen company, the culture and structure have certain issues that raised such challenges for me.
 The structure of the company did not allow using other methods for hiring, as well as new methods for motivating and engaging employees.
 The culture of the company was not supportive of the employees from different cultural backgrounds faced difficulty in connecting and communicating with each other that created situation of disconcerting.
 The feedback system, open communication system, and engagement activities can help in enhancing the culture as well retaining the employees.

+From the perspective of organizational behavior, I learned that as a leader, I must behave in a manner that is helpful in achieving the goals of my organization.
+The behavior of a leader is all the more important, because it affects the outcomes of a team or an organization.
+My behavior as a leader must change from situation to situation, from team to team, and from person to person.
+Using appropriate behavior in my opinion is an important challenge for the leader.

+The organizational development perspective is that the leader should continually expand the knowledge and effectiveness of his team to accomplish more and improve performance.
+By using the McKinsey 7-S framework, I will continually improve the performance of my organization, examine the possible effect of future changes within my company, align departments and processes if there is an acquisition, and develop the most effective implementation plan for the organizational strategy.
+I will use this model to teams as well as to projects under my leadership.
+In the past the organizational development perspective has helped me form effective teams, provide leadership to teams, and realize synergies among team members (4).
+The effect has been improved performance and greater efficiency.